seongpil0948/all-ad/tests/README.md

-# All-AD Playwright Tests
+# Sivera Playwright Tests

-This directory contains end-to-end tests for the All-AD platform using Playwright.
+This directory contains end-to-end tests for the Sivera platform using Playwright.

 ## Test Structure